sritchie73/NetRep/README.md

 The necessary `fortran` and `C++11` compilers are provided with the `Xcode` application and subsequent installation of `Command line tools`.
 The most recent version of OSX should prompt you to install these tools when installing the `devtools` package.
-Unfortunately, Apple does not allow users on older versions of OSX to install these tools without upgrading to the most recent version of OSX.
+Those with older versions of OSX should be able to install these tools by typing the following command into their Terminal application: `xcode-select --install`.

 ### Windows